Luis Sardiñas

-Luis Alexander Sardiñas Avilez (born May 16, 1993) is a Venezuelan professional baseball infielder for the Algodoneros de Unión Laguna of the Mexican League.
+Luis Alexander Sardiñas Avilez (born May 16, 1993) is a Venezuelan professional baseball infielder for the Olmecas de Tabasco of the Mexican League.
 Sardiñas signed with the Texas Rangers as an amateur free agent in 2009.
-He made his Major League Baseball (MLB) debut with the Rangers during the 2014 season, and played for the Milwaukee Brewers in 2015, the Seattle Mariners in 2016, the San Diego Padres in 2016 and 2017, and the Baltimore Orioles in 2018.
+He made his Major League Baseball (MLB) debut with the Rangers during the 2014 season, and has also played in MLB for the Milwaukee Brewers, Seattle Mariners, San Diego Padres, and Baltimore Orioles.

 Career

 Texas Rangers

 Sardiñas signed with the Texas Rangers as an amateur free agent in 2009.
-He started the 2013 season with the Myrtle Beach Pelicans of the Class A-Advanced Carolina League and was promoted to the Frisco RoughRiders of the Class AA Texas League during the season.
+He started the 2013 season with the Myrtle Beach Pelicans of the High–A Carolina League and was promoted to the Frisco RoughRiders of the Double–A Texas League during the season.

 Sardiñas was ranked by MLB.com as the 84th best prospect in baseball before the 2013 season.
 He was considered the Rangers second best prospect by MLB.com during the 2013-14 offseason.

 The Rangers promoted Sardiñas to the major leagues on April 19, 2014.
 He made his major league debut the next day.
 He collected his first Major League hit off of Andre Rienzo.

 Milwaukee Brewers

 On January 19, 2015, the Rangers traded Sardiñas, Corey Knebel, and Marcos Diplan to the Milwaukee Brewers for starting pitcher Yovani Gallardo.
-He batted .196/.240/.216 in 36 games for the Brewers in 2015, while also playing for the Colorado Springs Sky Sox of the Class AAA Pacific Coast League (PCL).
+He batted .196/.240/.216 in 36 games for the Brewers in 2015, while also playing for the Colorado Springs Sky Sox of the Triple–A Pacific Coast League (PCL).